basdxz/LeafCulling/docs/TECHNICAL.md

 TODO: SCREENSHOT

-Stained glass, which has a special case included in the `BlockBreakable` class, will instead check if the nearby blockis another stained glass with the same meta.
+Stained glass, which has a special case included in the `BlockBreakable` class, will instead check if the nearby block is another stained glass with the same meta.
 If this the case, the side will not be rendered.

 ```Java
 // As found when using MCP mappings